jotech/gapseq/docs/database/biomassReaction.md

 - `Domain` - Provide the domain for the organism type.
 (Bacteria/Archaea/Eukarya)
 - `met_groups` - See below.

-Biomass components should assigned to the different  groups (`met_groups`).
+Biomass components should be assigned to groups (`met_groups`).
 Usually these groups are DNA, RNA, Protein, Others (e.g. inorganic components, lipids, cell wall components, etc...).
-The total sum of each group shout be stated in the group parameters (`mass`)and in the unit gram.
-The sum of all groups should be 1 g.
+The total mass of each group should be stated in the group parameter (`mass`) in the unit *gram*.
+The sum of all group masses should be 1 g.

-The field `unit_components` can be "MOLFRACTION" and "MOLSPLIT".
-Both would result in the same effect.
-Basically, the molar coefficients for the group component are  scaled to result in the exact mass in gram that is specified for the  group.
+The field `unit_components` can be "MOLFRACTION" or "MOLSPLIT".
+Both would result in the same effect: The molar coefficients for the group components are scaled to result in the exact mass in gram that is specified for the  corresponding group.
 The only difference between "MOLFRACTION" and "MOLSPLIT" is that  "MOLFRACTION" throws a warning if the summed coefficients of the group's components do not add up to the value of 1 (= 100%).

-Then we have component entries:
+Then there are component entries.
 The format for each component is for instance:

 ```
         {